signebedi/mercutio/README.md

 player.random # generates a random character sheet
 ```
 * add docs and transfer this readme
+* add support for exp, hp, spells, attacks, and equipment
 * add support for special buffs that can mapped to specific classes/races/religions/languages (eg. a separate dictionary) -- in fact, you could even just replace the current structure with a single data structure that allows the user to specify >> this will make the API more forgiving
 ```python
 buff_options = [